A historic pub interior of national importance

 Listed Status: II13-17 Marlborough Place

-Close to the Royal Pavilion, this is a truly stunning pub, nostalgically evoking the good old days of the Tudors.
+Near the Royal Pavilion, this is a truly stunning pub, nostalgically evoking the good old days of the Tudors.
 It was rebuilt in 1931 under local architects Clayton & Black for Edlins, a firm of drink retailers whose name is carved over the entrance.
 The building tender was a hefty £25,428.
 The slightly asymmetrical façade bristles with half-timbering and has figures of Henry VIII and Anne Boleyn.
 The gatehouse block on the right was added in 1935–6.
 Inside you will find a mighty Tudor hall which until about 1967 had a screen dividing it into two halves.
 The counter is partly original but the back-fittings are probably from the 1960s and above the servery is the unsightly addition of the ‘Royal Box’.
 Despite these changes, the character is still very much as Edlins intended for the delight and astonishment of their customers.
 On the first floor at the front is a minstrels’ gallery, open to the hall, and also an enclosed bar with glazed windows to the main space.
 Overlooking the courtyard is the ‘Tudor Room’ with a barrel-vaulted ceiling.
 Rear left there is a small panelled pool room with a red tiled floor, originally a reading room.
 The interior is full of joyous detail, too rich and extensive to describe in detail here – stained glass, carved foliage and beasts, painted emblems on chimney breasts, grand fireplaces and much more.
 In the attractive courtyard is a collection of Dutch tiles (also in the former reading room) plus a large tiled painting by an artist from Delft showing a steam launch passing Windsor Castle.
 TVs showing sport are something of a distraction.

 Rebuilt in 1931 this stunning brewers’ Tudor pub has sadly lost its main room division so on entry you see an open-plan interior with a vast high ceiling at the rear like a medieval baron’s hall on a Hollywood stage set!
 Currently operating as a sports bar you will see large TV screens and TV's everywhere so we recommend a visit at a quiet time to fully appreciate the amazing interior.